 How we treat Neuropathy in Sterling

 We use a multi-faceted approach.
 Medical treatment for years has centered on pain management medicine to cover up the symptoms while the condition progresses.
 We are focused on healing tissues of the body.
-We do this by a change in diet with additional supplements that specifically have been shown to assist in regenerating tissue and in some cases using Human Cellular Tissue Products injected directly into the affected area.
+We do this by a change in diet with additional supplements that specifically have been shown to assist in healing tissue and in some cases using Human Cellular Tissue Products injected directly into the affected area.

 We also use Red Light Therapy.
 This painless approach employs a powerful system that focuses on healing the damaged nerve endings, rather than covering up the symptoms with dangerous drugs which can cause terrible side effects.

 The light energy penetrates the skin and is absorbed by the mitochondria of the cells.
 This energizes the mitochondria and accelerates the healing of damaged nerves and surrounding tissues.
 It does this in part by increasing the oxygenation of injured tissue by revascularization or what's called angiogenesis.
-In fact, regardless of what type of tissue is involved, red light therapy dramatically increases cellular function and stimulation of your regenerative healing properties of your body.
+In fact, regardless of what type of tissue is involved, red light therapy dramatically increases cellular function and stimulation of your healing properties of your body.